buildbot/buildbot/master/docs/developer/tests.rst

 Buildbot's Test Suite
 =====================

-Buildbot's tests are under ``buildbot.test`` and, for the buildslave, ``buildslave.test``.
-Tests for the slave are similar to the master, although in some cases helpful functionality on the master is not re-implemented on the slave.
+Buildbot's tests are under ``buildbot.test`` and, for the buildworker, ``buildworker.test``.
+Tests for the worker are similar to the master, although in some cases helpful functionality on the master is not re-implemented on the worker.

 Suites
 ------